yannick-t/probabilistic_forecasting_of_energy_time_series_using_deep_learning/README.md

 This software uses data from Open Power Systems Data, because of licensing reasons we refrained from adding this data to the repository.
 To use it the *time_series_15min_singleindex.csv* from [https://doi.org/10.25832/time_series/2019-06-05](https://doi.org/10.25832/time_series/2019-06-05) needs to be placed in the folder containing the repository data.

 ### Load Forecasting
 the main files for the load forecasting scenario from the thesis can be found in code/load_forecasting.
-To execute them the working directory must be the *code* directory. *main_opsd_all.py* loads and evaluates the trained models on the data and save the results in the results folder. *main_opsd_optimization.py* is utility code used for hyper-parameter optimization of the methods (not fully automatic).
+To execute them the working directory must be the *code* directory. *main_opsd_all.py* loads and evaluates the trained models on the data and save the results in the results folder (will replace files already saved). *main_opsd_optimization.py* is utility code used for hyper-parameter optimization of the methods (not fully automatic).

 ## Structure
 The model code can be found in *code/models* as well as some wrappers used to incorporate the PyTorch code with scikit-learn and scikit-optimize.
 The trained models are located under *trained_models* and can be loaded via the skorch wrappers as it is done in *code/load_forecasting/main_opsd_all.py*.